steve2012code/Raspberry-Pi-Luks-Btrfs-Script/README.md

 ## Caveats
 Please note that the script doesn't fail elegantly.
 If it breaks for any reason, temporary mounts and files will not be deleted.
 All temporary files and folders are created in the /tmp directory, so a reboot will tidy everything up.

+## Dependencies
+This scripts requires the btrfs-progs, cryptsetup and yq packages to be installed.

 This script has not been extensively tested, use at your own risk